-To obtain the best overall performance of the subsystem and to prevent overloading, the workload to each SAN Volume Controller port must be equal.
-This can typically involve zoning approximately the same number of host Fibre Channel ports to each SAN Volume Controller Fibre Channel port.
+To obtain the best overall performance of the system and to prevent overloading, the workload to each SAN Volume Controller port must be equal.
+This can typically involve zoning approximately the same number of host fibre-channel ports to each SAN Volume Controller fibre-channel port.